Font Size

 Program Overview

-The TREAT upper payment limit program will provide reimbursement for emergency ambulance services for Medicaid beneficiaries with traditional Medicaid fee-for-service coverage.
-The TREAT payments will be in addition to regular claims payments and will be based on claims volume.
+The TREAT upper payment limit program provides reimbursement for emergency ambulance services for Medicaid beneficiaries with traditional Medicaid fee-for-service coverage.
+The TREAT payments are in addition to regular claims payments and are based on claims volume.
 The payment arrangement is intended to improve access to care by providing funding needed to maintain adequate emergency services and/or attracting new ambulance service providers to serve the Medicaid population.
-The payment methodology will be submitted to CMS for approval through state plan amendment 22-0011.
+The payment methodology was approved by CMS through state plan amendment 22-0011.

-Additionally, the TREAT directed payment arrangement will reimburse eligible emergency ambulance services providers based on actual emergency ambulance services provided to members in the MississippiCAN program.
+Additionally, the TREAT directed payment arrangement reimburses eligible emergency ambulance services providers based on emergency ambulance services provided to members in the MississippiCAN program.
 The payment arrangement is intended to improve access to care by providing funding needed to maintain adequate emergency services and/or attracting new ambulance service providers to serve the MississippiCAN membership.
-The payment methodology will be submitted to CMS for annual approval through a Preprint, pursuant to 42 C.F.R. section 438.6(c).
+The payment methodology is submitted to CMS each state fiscal year for approval through a Preprint, pursuant to 42 C.F.R. §438.6(c).

-A health care provider fee will be assessed on all 911 ground ambulance transportation providers, and all proceeds will be used to fund the state share of the TREAT payments.
+A health care provider fee is assessed on all ground emergency ambulance transportation providers, and all proceeds are used to fund the non-federal share of TREAT payments.

-• DOM, through its contractor Myers and Stauffer LC, and in coordination with the MS Ambulance Alliance will collect a financial survey from all Mississippi-licensed 911 ground ambulance providers.
-The survey data and Medicaid claims data will be modeled in compliance with CMS requirements to design a program for MS. The selected model will include calculations for the assessment and the payments.
+• DOM, through its contractor Myers and Stauffer LC, and in coordination with the MS Ambulance Alliance will periodically collect a financial survey from all Mississippi-licensed 911 ground ambulance providers.
+The survey data and Medicaid claims data will be modeled in compliance with CMS requirements to determine the annual fees and payments eligible under the program.

-• An average commercial rate (ACR) will be calculated for each applicable ambulance service corresponding to the Medicaid-covered procedure codes listed in Schedule 3 of the Financial Survey.
-To calculate the payment limit, the ACR for each procedure code will be multiplied by the volume of Medicaid paid ambulance service units for the period.
-To calculate the payment, the payment limit will be reduced by total Medicaid claim payments (Medicaid payments and any third-party liability payments).
+• An average commercial rate (ACR) will be calculated for each applicable ambulance service corresponding to the Medicaid-covered procedure codes listed in the State Plan.
+To calculate the payment limit, the ACR for each procedure code is multiplied by the volume of Medicaid paid ambulance service units for the applicable period.
+To calculate the payment, the payment limit is reduced by total Medicaid claim payments (Medicaid base claims payments, interim managed care state directed payments, and any third-party liability payments).

 • The State will not contribute funding for the state share of TREAT program payments.
 The state share of payments will be financed by ambulance companies through the provider assessment.